RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 retries for sporadic failures are allowed but the overall retry volume cannot explode and cause large scale cascading failure.

-> Note that HTTP 2 uses a single connection and never queues (always multiplexes), so max connections and max pending requests are not applicable.
+> Note that `HTTP2` uses a single connection and never queues (always multiplexes), so max connections and max pending requests are not applicable.

 Each circuit breaking limit is configurable and tracked on a per upstream cluster and per priority basis.